terrapower/armi/doc/user/radial_and_axial_expansion.rst

 ARMI natively supports linear expansion in both the radial and axial dimensions.
 These expansion types function independently of one another and each have their own set of underlying assumptions and use-cases.
-Radial expansion happens by default but axial expansion only occurss if the setting ``inputHeightsConsideredHot`` is set to ``False``.
+Radial expansion happens by default but axial expansion only occurs if the setting ``inputHeightsConsideredHot`` is set to ``False``.

 .. _thermalExpansion: